Basic Electronic Components: A Beginner’s Guide to Types, Functions, and Uses

 Diode- basic electronic component

-• Function: Allow current to flow in one direction only.
+• Function: Diodes allow current to flow in only one direction.
+They protect circuits by blocking reverse current.

 4. Transistors